InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 +++
 title = "Project Swarm Devlog (Entry 1)" template = "article.html"
-description = "A start of a new project, written in Rust.
-Inspired by a single level in a beloved game" date = 2025-05-03 draft = false
+description = "A start of a new macroquad-powered project, fueled by a some level from a childhood game!" date = 2025-05-03 draft = false
 +++